 Late last fall, I wrote about how U visas were gone for 2014.
 Now again, USCIS has run out of U visas.

 The government fiscal year begins on October 1st.
-That means that fiscal year 2015 is from October 1, 2014 through September 30, 2015.
+That means that the fiscal year 2015 is from October 1, 2014, through September 30, 2015.
 When Congress created the U visa, they made it so only 10,000 visas were available per fiscal year.
 We call this a “cap.”

-Over 10,000 applicants were on the wait list from fiscal year 2014 and they received all of the visas allowed for fiscal year 2015.
-That’s right, there are already no U visas available until October 1, 2015 when fiscal 2016 starts.
+Over 10,000 applicants were on the waitlist from the fiscal year 2014 and they received all of the visas allowed for the fiscal year 2015.
+That’s right, there are already no U visas available until October 1, 2015, when fiscal 2016 starts.